monis-codes/rxHackathon/readme.md

 A production-ready **Retrieval-Augmented Generation (RAG)** system that intelligently processes documents and answers questions with enterprise-grade reliability and performance.

-## 🌟 What Makes Our RAG Pipeline Stand Out
+## 🌟 What Makes Our RAG Pipeline Stand Out yes

 ### 🧠 **Intelligent Document Processing**
 - **Multi-format Support**: Seamlessly handles PDFs and DOCX files with automatic format detection